Business Knowledge Blueprints By Ronald G. Ross

 • Disambiguating concepts.

-More than that, it shows you how to clarify the meaning of everyday business communication and put business clarity into your data.
+More than that, this handbook shows you how to clarify the meaning of everyday business communication and put business clarity into your data.

 A concept model gives you a way to talk with subject matter experts in a way you’ve never had before.
 It will: